Find more information about what to expect when participating in an early phase study.

 What happens if you find something wrong with me at the screening visit?

-At the screening visit, we may do tests that you may not normally have had done in a routine medical checkup.
+At the screening visit, we may do tests that are not normally conducted in a routine medical checkup.
 For example, tests may include a heart trace (electrocardiogram) or blood tests which measure the health of your liver.
 If we suspect something is not quite right, we will do a repeat test to check the results.
-If we do detect a potential health concern, our doctor will inform you so that you can take the appropriate action.
+If we do detect a potential health concern, you will be referred back to your primary care doctor with a copy of your lab results by our staff.

 Can I do more than one study?

-Yes, many of our volunteers qualify for different studies and work with us a number of times.
+Yes, many of our healthy volunteers qualify for different studies and work with us a number of times.
 However, you cannot participate in more than one study at a time, and there is a minimum waiting period between studies.
-This waiting period is known as the “wash-out” period and varies between one and four months, depending on the medicine that was tested.
-Also, if you are a blood donor, you will need to meet a minimum “wash-out”" for blood donation, which will vary from study to study.
+This waiting period is known as the “wash-out” period and can be several months, depending on the medicine that was tested.
+Also, if you are a blood donor, you will need to meet a minimum “wash-out” for blood donation, which will vary from study to study.

 Where is the clinic located?